oasis-open/openc2-lycan-java/README.md

 ## Lycan

 Lycan is an implementation of the OpenC2 OASIS standard for command and control messaging.
-The current implementation is based on the 1.0.0 Release Cadidate 4 documentation.
+The current implementation is based on the Working Draft 06/Committee Specification Draft  04 documentation.

 ## Requirements

-Java 1.7 or later.
+Java 1.8 or later.
 Jackson 2.8.8 or later.

 ## Installation